 Whenever you get a cut, scrape, or a deep gash, your body’s blood-clotting mechanism kicks into action.
 And there’s a vital nutrient that steps in to support this complex process.
-Vitamin K plays a major role in blood clotting and also helps keep your bones healthy.
+Vitamin K, both K1 and K2, plays a major role in blood clotting and also helps keep your bones healthy.

 A daily intake of 120 mcg of vitamin K is considered adequate for men while women need 90 mcg.
 A variety of foods such as spinach, broccoli, kale, blueberries, cheese, meats, soybeans, and eggs can get you the necessary vitamin K, so tank up on these.

 While vitamin K deficiency is rare among healthy adults, some people are vulnerable.
 For instance, people with medical conditions such as ulcerative colitis, celiac disease, and short bowel syndrome may not be able to absorb vitamin K normally.
 If you’ve been on antibiotics or anticoagulants for a long time or are on a stringent or poor diet, a vitamin K deficiency is more likely.
 Newborn babies are also at a higher risk for vitamin K deficiency.1 Here’s a look at some signs that may indicate that you are falling short of this important nutrient.

 1. Increased Bleeding And Bruising